 Research and Project Proposals

 Join the important work happening here.
 Ford Center and Forest welcomes and supports research and education project proposals from inside and outside the University.
-Your research prospectus will be reviewed for approval by the School of Forestry and Environmental Science's Ford Center and Forest oversight committee to make sure all ideas receive appropriate consideration, and to ensure compliance with Michigan Tech's policies and procedures.
+Your research prospectus will be reviewed for approval by the College of Forest Resources and Environmental Science's Ford Center and Forest oversight committee to make sure all ideas receive appropriate consideration, and to ensure compliance with Michigan Tech's policies and procedures.